-(3) The ESL countersigns that he has received a brief.

-(4) MOD Form 1173A is forwarded to the UEC.
+- (3) The ESL countersigns that he has received a brief. - (4) MOD Form 1173A is forwarded to the UEC.

 d.
-Part 4 - both the UEC and the ESL complete this part to confirm that the mandatory Opt-in / Opt-out choice has been made and actions taken.
+Part 4 - both the UEC and the ESL complete this part to confirm that the ESL understands that they have been automatically opted in to CTP support.